colbyfayock/media-ecommerce-workshop/README.md

-# 🚀 Building Performant Experiences on the Visual Web with Cloudinary
+# 🚀 Performance-First E-commerce & Visual Web Experiences with Cloudinary

 In this workshop you'll learn how to turn a new Next.js project with large, unoptimized images into a fast, performant web app.